whykay-01/computer-networking-net2text-replication/README.md

 cd src/db
 ```

-### NOTE: THIS WILL GENERATE A NEW DATABASE.
+### NOTE: THIS FOLLOWING COMMAND WILL GENERATE A NEW DATABASE.
 IF YOU WANT TO USE THE EXISTING DATABASE, PLEASE SKIP THIS STEP.

 ```shell
 python insert_data_script.py ../../net2text_generator/examples/att_na_100